openego/eTraGo/doc/installation.rst

 Linux and Ubuntu
 ================

-The Package eTraGo is tested with Ubuntu 16.04 and 18.04 in the virtual environments of *virtualenv*.
-See full installation is shown above.
+The Package eTraGo is tested with Ubuntu 16.04 and 18.04 inside the virtual environments of *virtualenv*.
+The installation is shown above.